modular/modular/KGEN/docs/public/programming-manual.md

-For Modular's work in AI, high-performance machine learning kernels, and accelerators, we need high abstraction capabilities provided by advanced meta-programming systems.
+For Modular's work in AI, high-performance machine learning kernels, and accelerators, we need high abstraction capabilities provided by advanced metaprogramming systems.
 We needed high-level zero-cost abstractions, expressive libraries, and large-scale integration of multiple variants of algorithms.
 We want library developers to be able to extend the system, just like they do in Python, providing an extensible developer platform.